Maqi-x/AquilaOS/CONTRIBUTING.md

 ## Code writing standards

-There are standards in writing code for AquilaOS and to not make ten next useless commits reverting the change, please read `AquilaOS Code-writing standards` below.
+There are standards in writing code for AquilaOS and to not make ten next useless commits reverting the change, please read *AquilaOS Code-writing standards* below.

 1. Use [camelCase](https://en.wikipedia.org/wiki/camelCase) or PascalCase style.
 2. Never make directory in repo root folder if this is not absolutelly necessary (read [your creation warning](#contributing-to-the-apps)).
-3. Do not use `#include "../include/something_there.hpp"`.
-Instead, use `#include <something_there.hpp>`.
+3. Do not use `#include "../include/somethingThere.hpp"`.
+Instead, use `#include <somethingThere.hpp>`.
-4. Do not make any C or other non-header files in `include` directory.
+4. Do not make any C++ or other non-header files in `include` directory.

 Your pull request will be **rejected** if any of standards above is not used in your code.